-Over the last four years, I’ve been able to negotiate:
+Over the last decade, I’ve been able to negotiate:

 I say that not just to brag, but because I’ve come a long way from paying extra to street vendors in Mumbai, to learning how to negotiate the right way.

 Yes, I was that friend of yours who paid Rs.
-1999 ($30 — a lot of money in the late 1990s) for a fake Cristiano Ronaldo’s jersey.
-I was terrible at negotiation.
-Terrible!
+1999 ($30 — a lot of money in the late 90s) for a fake Cristiano Ronaldo’s jersey.

 And it cost me over $120,000 in the long run.